 One of the mysteries of the English language finally explained.

-Life and all bodily faculties.‘a reckless disregard for life and limb’
+Life and all bodily faculties.‘a burglar risking life and limb to scramble into an open third-floor window’

 - ‘I am going to risk life and limb here, but I believe I am justified in saying that there are novels which women will enjoy more than men, and vice versa.’